 The world premiere of Rønsholdt’s grand work 'Civilizations' draw hundreds of cheering music lovers to Tivoli.
 The music was a climax of the Klang Festival, it was a victory for Athelas Sinfonietta and it was gold for the Greenlandic choir Aavaat with their white anoraks, colorful dresses and wonderful engagement.
 The cultural life can not have too much of this: Young composers who takes a stand on the past of the globe and creates music about its future.
 Niels Rønsholdt: mark you that name.

 'Songs of Doubt' is a work that radiates perfection.

-The colour and originality of the thirty minutes, and Rønsholdt’s awkward, tragic performance, overrode everything else
+The experience stayed with me afterwards.
+The colour and originality of the thirty minutes, and Rønsholdt’s awkward, tragic performance, overrode everything else.

-- Journals of Music (UK), (Ord for Ord / Word by Word)
+- Journals of Music (UK), (Ord for Ord / Word for Word)

 Highlights [at Spor Festival 2013] included Niels Rønsholdt's Me Quitte, a ghostly cabaret of songs sung with translucent loveliness by the composer and Faeroese musician Anna Katrin Egilstrod.

 With an insistence on aesthetic and technical precision, Rønsholdt has been whittling consistently and mercilessly for many years upon the genres of instrumental music, chamber opera and installation.
 Rønsholdt's music is characterized by an extreme tenderness that entices the listener to enter difficult universes, where the aesthetics and composition are so powerful that you can feel the door slam shut behind you.

 - Danish Arts Foundation